 Again, complete what you started.
 The desire itself is good.
-The Corinthians had the desire a year ago, but nothing has happened, but Paul does not insult the desire itself.
+The Corinthians had the desire a year ago.
+Nothing has happened since then, but Paul does not insult the desire itself.
 The desire to give is good.
 But it is not complete.

 According to your means, according to what you have.
 Paul does not tell them how much to give.
-He has used to examples, the Macedonian church and the Lord himself, and both of these gave a lot of what they had.
+He has used two examples, the Macedonian church and the Lord himself, and both of these gave much.
+The New Testament never gets specific about these things.
+In the Old Testament it was one tenth of your income, but the New Testament does not make much use of that.

-The gift is acceptable according to what you have.
+The gift is acceptable according to what you have, is how Paul puts it.
 If God has given us much, don't insult God with a tiny gift.
 On the other hand, if you just barely have enough, and money is always tight, then a small gift is entirely acceptable to God.

 Later in chapter 9, Paul will say, "give whatever you decided in your heart to give."
-In the past each one had decided what they would give, that's fine says Paul, give what you decided.
+In the past each one had decided what they would give.
+That's fine says Paul, just give what you decided.
 He's not pressuring them to increase that, just give what you decided, that will please God.